cyrusimap/cyrus-sasl/docsrc/sasl/options.rst

 SQL server.
 If used, both statements MUST be provided so that properties can be added, changed and deleted.

-NOTE: The columns for writable properites MUST accept NULL values.
+NOTE: The columns for writable properties MUST accept NULL values.

 The SQL statements provided in the sql_select, sql_insert and sql_update options can contain